epolisensky/VLITE/p3/OUTLINE.md

 #### Stage 0: Pre-Run Checks
 1. *Read in run configuration file*
-2. Check path to database/create it if doesn't exist yet
+2. Check path to database/create it if it doesn't exist yet
 3. Check if images exist/path is correct
 4. Check if path to SkyCatalogs database is correct
 5. Make sure requested cross-match catalogs exist in the SkyCatalogs database